PitPik/circularjs/README.md

 See the complete list of functionality in the [Table of Contents](documentation/TOC.md) linking to all the documentations

-In my oppinion, **learning CircularJS in one day** is easily possible.
+In my opinion, **learning CircularJS in one day** is easily possible.
 Working with a new pattern system / framework although is always a matter of getting used to, although **CircularJS** tries to keep the logic behind it **as simple as possible**.
 Also, when coming from the Angular side, you will appreciate the **similarity** to it and learn to work with it in no time at all.

 See **[API documentation](documentation/API.md)** for more information/documentation.